willemt/raft/README.rst

         }
     } while (!done);

 *Example from ticketd of the peer thread.
-When an appendentries response is received from a raft peer, we signal to the client thread that an entry might be committed.*
+When an appendentries response is received from a Raft peer, we signal to the client thread that an entry might be committed.*

 .. code-block:: c